SUBZEROCODE/tpximpact-challenge-ui/asssumptions&feature-branches.md

 ### BUG-200-github-workflow-missing-eslint - merged 🚀
 As a developer I want to be able to lint my code when a release is made.
 Acceptance criteria: Github action passes the lint stage as its installed and ready added to the frontend.

+### Release-basic-angular-and-api-integration
+Note: I also developed a simple Github Actions pipeline when looking into why eslint was not working.

+As a developer I want to have a branch which will contain release staged code.
+Acceptance criteria: Github action of CI/CD passing for this Release branch when merged into dev.
+This release should be a basic implementation of frontend and backend and is to prove that the Release functionality is working as intended e.g. lint, build, test and then build of artifacts end to end.